mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

 ## Notes:
  * You must have an account at [GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp) and be signed in prior to launching a job.
+ * If you are not logged in, it will prompt you to login.
+Login, then close the tab and click the set up button again on the ReDU tab.
  * All files must be added to **Group 1 (G1)**; there is no support for multiple groups for library search.
  * The suggested limit for GNPS library search is a total of **5000 files**.